RCRamsey/DistributionBufferForAmphibiaOfAlaska/README.md

 # DistributionBufferForAmphibiaOfAlaska

 ## A Repo created to explore usage of node and turf.js focusing on the distribution and proposed buffer zones of Rough Skin Newts for Alaska.
-Further data was used to determine if their buffered habitat is more likely to be impacted by observed damage caused by Spruce Broom Rust or a Spruce Beetle.
+Further data was used to determine if their buffered habitat is more likely to be impacted by observed damage caused by Spruce Broom Rust or a Spruce Beetle based on proximity to layers.

 ## TOC
 - [Data](#Data)